Adding Calibration Datasets#

 quantizer.quantize_model(input_model_path, output_model_path, calibration_data_reader=None, calibration_data_path=calib_data_path)

-Using Random Data for Quark Quantizer#
+Using Random Data for AMD Quark Quantizer#

 Random Data Calibration uses random numbers when no calibration data is available.
 To enable this feature, set the UseRandomData parameter to True.
-This option is useful for testing but may yield worse quantization results than using a real calibration dataset.
+This option is useful for testing but might yield worse quantization results than using a real calibration dataset.
 It is recommended to use a real calibration dataset when performing static quantization.

 Example Code:#